dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 the user service return all the fields of the single `User` object, because via HTTP, sensitive fields like `password` shouldn't be returned in the response.

-I'm calling this part Specialized ISP.
+I'm calling this part Specialized ISP ✨.

 ## Data Transfer Object (DTO)